Importing Custom Linux Images

 The network configuration must not hardcode the MAC address for the network interface.

 We recommend that you enable certificate-based SSH, however this is optional.
-If you want your image to automatically use SSH keys supplied from the User Data field when you launch an instance, you can install cloud-init when preparing the image.
+If you want the image to automatically use SSH keys supplied from an initialization script when you launch an instance, you can install cloud-init when preparing the image.
 See Creating an Instance for more information about providing user data.

 Preparing Linux VMs for Import